 Humans - or any other types of observers - can only observe the world with finite resolution in time and in space.
 In this respect, humans resemble a film camera.
 Every camera has a resolution limit: it can only distinguish two events if they are a certain minimum distance apart and separated by a certain minimum time.
 What is the best resolution possible?
 The value was (almost) discovered in 1899: the Planck time and the Planck length.
 No human, no film camera and no apparatus can measure space or time intervals smaller than the Planck values.
 But what would happen if we took photographs with shutter times that approach the Planck time?
 Imagine that you have the world's best shutter and that you are taking photographs at shorter and shorter times.
 Table 5 gives a rough overview of the possibilities.
 When shutter times are shortened, photographs get darker and sharper.
 When the shutter time reaches the oscillation time of light, strange things happen: light has no chance to pass undisturbed; signal and noise become indistinguishable; and the moving shutter will produce colour shifts.
-In contrast to our everyday experience, the photograph would get only applies to fermions.
+In contrast to our everyday experience, the photograph would get more blurred and incorrect at extremely short shutter times.
+Photography is impossible not only at long but also at short shutter times.